mahtokamal/OS_foundational_concepts/L1_Windows_OS.md

 There are four levels of help in Windows PowerShell:

-get-help PS command - Displays basic help for a command get-help PS command [-examples] - Displays basic help for a command with examples get-help PS command [-detailed] - Displays detailed help for a command with examples get-help PS command [-full] - Displays all help information for a command with examples in greater depth
+- **get-help** PS command - Displays basic help for a command
+- **get-help** PS command [-examples] - Displays basic help for a command with examples
+- **get-help** PS command [-detailed] - Displays detailed help for a command with examples
+- **get-help** PS command [-full] - Displays all help information for a command with examples in greater depth

 # 1.3.4 Windows Management Intruementations
 Windows Management Instrumentation (WMI) is used to manage remote computers.
 It can retrieve information about computer components, hardware and software statistics, and monitor the health of remote computers.
-To open the WMI control from the Control Panel, double-click Administrative Tools > Computer Management to open the Computer Management window, expand the Services and Applications tree and right-click the WMI Control icon > Properties.
+To open the WMI control from the Control Panel, double-click **Administrative Tools > Computer Management** to open the Computer Management window, expand the **Services and Applications** tree and right-click the **WMI Control icon > Properties**.

 The WMI Control Properties window is shown in the figure.